Sports and School Physical Exam Q&A

 Internal Medicine and Family Practice is a primary care clinic, so we can serve you.
 Our clinic is located near you in Joliet, IL.

 We look forward to seeing you soon here at Internal Medicine and Family Practice!
 For more information, we welcome you to call us or schedule an appointment!
 We are located at 1719 Glenwood Ave Joliet, IL 60435.
-We serve patients from Joliet IL, Manhattan IL, Channahon IL, Bolingbrook IL, Naperville IL, Lockport IL, Romeoville IL, and Plainfield IL.
+We serve patients from Joliet IL, Plainfield IL, Lockport IL, Channahon IL, Romeoville IL, Manhattan IL and surrounding areas.